 Figure 1 Location of the study area: Varanasi district

 The climate of Varanasi is humid subtropical.
 In summer, the temperature can reach up to 46° C, while in winter, it dips down to about 7°C. Varanasi experiences high diurnal temperature fluctuations.
-The monsoons usually arrive in late June or early July and last for about two months.
+The monsoon usually arrive in late June or early July and last for about two months.
 The average annual rainfall is around 322.7 mm.
-The hottest month is June, with an average temperature of 35°C, the coldest month is January, with an average temperature of 16°C. July is considered the wettest month, with 103.6 mm of rainfall.
+The hottest month is June, with an average temperature of 35°C, the coldest month is January, with an average temperature of 16°C. July is considered the wettest month, with recording approximately 103.6 mm of rainfall.

 METHODS AND MATERIALS

-The study uses the SMI and TVDI approaches to measure soil moisture in the upper root zone using optical remote sensing techniques.
-The Soil Moisture Index (SMI) and Temperature-Vegetation Dryness Index (TVDI) were derived using optical data.
-The method that best represents in-situ soil moisture was used to develop a regression relationship to estimate soil moisture for March 29, 2023 over the Varanasi district.
+The study utilizes Soil Moisture Index (SMI) and Temperature-Vegetation Dryness Index (TVDI) were derived from optical data to measure soil moisture in the upper root zone.
+The index best represents in-situ soil moisture was used to develop a regression relationship to estimate soil moisture for March 29, 2023 over the Varanasi district.

 The steps followed in the methodology are explained below:

-1. Top of Atmospheric Spectral Radiance Correction: The initial step of the algorithm involves correcting the energy captured by a sensor ground from a specific angle of view.
-We used the following formula to retrieve TOA spectral radiance (L𝜆) from USGS website, which provides the Top of Atmospheric Spectral Radiance correction for Band 10.
+1. Top of Atmospheric Spectral Radiance Correction: The initial step of the algorithm involves correcting the energy captured by a sensor from a specific angle of view.
+The following formula was used to retrieve Top of Atmospheric Spectral Radiance (L𝜆) from USGS Earth explorer, which provides the TOA Spectral Radiance correction for Band 10.
 This correction is used to indicate the amount of emitted, reflected, transmitted or received energy.

 L𝜆 = ML*Qcal +AL…..
 (1)